SithuSoe04/cse15l-lab-reports/labreport3/labreport3.md

 to empower communities," said Gomez.
 He has already begun
 ```

 Now suppose you want to find lines that start with a specified word.
 To do that, you can add ^ in front of the word you are trying to search for.
 For instance, if we want to find lines that start with the word "The", we can use the command `grep "^The" Nonprofit_Buys.txt`.
-Look at the code snippet below to better understand how to use ^ with the grep command.
+Look at the two examples below to better understand how to use ^ with the grep command.

 ```